rendall/icebreakers/QUESTIONS.md

   * What's your favorite useless fact?
   * What's your go-to drink order?
   * What's your love language?
-  * What's your middle name?
   * What's your most irrational fear?
   * What's your typical Sunday like?
   * Where are you a regular at?
-  * Where do you want to retire?
   * Where's your favorite place to go for lunch?
   * Which emoji do you use the most?
   * Which sport do you think is the most boring to watch?